faenuccio-teaching/GradCourse25/GradCourse25/3_AlgebraicStructures_lecture.md

 * In usual pen-and-paper mathematics, a monoid is a set `M` endowed with an **associative** operation `* : M × M → M` and a unit `1 ∈ M`, satisfying `∀ x, 1 * x = x * 1 = x`.

-The way monoids are implemented in Mathlib is hierarchical: one defines sets with an operation, then generalises them to sets with an *associative* operations, then constructs sets with a particular element `1`, then generalises both notions together by requiring a compatibility between `1` and `*`, etc...
+The way monoids are implemented in Mathlib is hierarchical: one defines sets with an operation, then generalises them to sets with an *associative* operation, then constructs sets with a particular element `1`, then generalises both notions together by requiring a compatibility between `1` and `*`, etc...

 +++ Coming down to earth
 A monoid comes with five main fields, gathered into a "structure"